 Motion causes friction and stress but is necessary for growth, development and pleasure.

 When you were in primary school, you went through much stress to prepare for the Common Entrance Examination.
-At that time, it was one of the most stressful times in your life.
-That was until you went to secondary school and realized that the stress you experienced at primary level was nothing compared with preparing for CXCs at secondary level.
+At that time, it was one of the most stressful times in your life until you went to secondary school and realized that the stress you experienced at primary level was nothing compared to preparing for CXCs at secondary level.

-When you went on to tertiary education, the stress from secondary school was nothing compared with the pressures of further education.
+When you went on to tertiary education, the stress from secondary school was nothing compared to what you then had to face at the higher level.
 The stress at each level was necessary for the development of your brain as it prepared for the next step.
-As you moved through your educational development you faced stress but it was necessary for success.
+As you moved through your educational development, you faced stress but that was necessary for success.

 In relationships, let love, forgiveness, selflessness and good communication be your lubricants.

-Corey Worrell is a former Commonwealth youth ambassador.
-Email [email protected]
+• Corey Worrell is a former Commonwealth Youth ambassador.